Robinpig/Note/docs/CS/Transaction.md

 ## Atomic Commit

+We will discuss two atomic commitment algorithms: two- and three-phase commits.
+The big advantage of these algorithms is that they’re easy to understand and implement, but have several shortcomings.
+In 2PC, a coordinator (or at least its substitute) has to be alive for the length of the commitment process, which significantly reduces availability.
+3PC lifts this requirement for some cases, but is prone to split brain in case of network partition.

+Distributed transactions in modern database systems are often implemented using consensus algorithms.
+Consensus algorithms are more involved than atomic commit ones, but have much better fault-tolerance properties, and decouple decisions from their initiators and allow participants to decide on a value rather than on whether or not to accept the value.

 ### Two-Phase Commit

 A two-phase commit protocol is an algorithm that lets all clients in a distributed system agree either to commit a transaction or abort.